Our Blog | The Intern Group | Internship Tips & Advice

 1. Take on a part-time or virtual internship

-If your schedule allows, a part-time, virtual internship is a great way to prepare your CV for your career change.
+If your schedule allows, a part-time, virtual internship is a great way to prepare your CV for changing jobs.
 Consider interning 10 or 15 hours a week in the field you’re hoping to enter.
-This experience on your CV will show potential employers you already have experience, and that you’re motivated and passionate about the field.
+This experience on your CV will show potential employers you already have some background, and that you’re motivated and passionate about the field.
 Of course, in today’s increasingly virtual workforce, many companies also offer remote placements, making the option even more flexible.
 If money is tight as you’re making your career change, pursuing a few additional hours a week is a great way to ensure you can keep your full-time role throughout your transition.

 2. Find a free course

-Depending on your situation, you may be making a switch to a career field that requires a slightly different skillset than the one you’re leaving behind.
-You may need to develop new technical skills, or hone existing transferable ones, in order to make yourself a qualified candidate.
+Depending on your situation, you may switch to a career field that requires a slightly different skill set than the one you’re leaving behind.
+You may need to develop new technical skills or hone existing transferable skills, to make yourself a qualified candidate.
 This can be an expensive endeavor if you head back to school, or take on a full-time intensive bootcamp.
 However, a cost-effective way to gain new skills is to take on one of the many free, online courses available to professionals.
-Most of these courses are taught by experts in a field, and can be completed on your own schedule, at your own pace.
+Most of these courses are taught by experts in a field and can be completed on your own schedule, at your own pace.

 3. Ask for advice

-Advice is frequently given free-of-charge, and it’s one of your most valuable resources when you’re looking for a career change.
+Advice is frequently given free of charge, and it’s one of your most valuable resources when you’re looking for a career change.
 Take advantage of the wealth of knowledge that professionals in your new field possess.
 Ask professionals for their guidance and advice – many will be more than happy to help you!
-Consider cold reach-outs to those you admire within the field.
+Consider reaching out via email to those you admire within the field.
 You might be surprised how many people respond!
 Follow experts in your field on LinkedIn and Twitter, and engage with them as much as possible.
-You’ll learn a lot by keeping track of hot topics in your field, and getting to know its major players.
+You’ll learn a lot by keeping track of hot topics in your field and getting to know its major players.

 4. Budget for a salary change

-When you’re looking for a career change, it’s likely you’ll take on a lower-level role in your new field.
+When you’re looking for a career change, you’ll likely take on a lower-level role in your new field.
 Of course, this isn’t always the case, but it’s best to prepare for a scenario in which you’ll experience a salary change with your new job.
 With this in mind, budget and save in the weeks and months leading up to your career shift.
-In fact, if possible, it’s a good idea to start saving as soon as you begin considering the move.
+If possible, it’s a good idea to start saving as soon as you begin considering the move, so you don't feel financially stressed later.

 5. Consider flexible sources of income